brainboxdotcc/retro-rocket/docpages/basic-language-reference/keywords/RESTORE.md

 Retro Rocket BASIC replaces this with **file-based I/O**.

-> Use files to hold your constants and reopen them when you need to read again.
+@note Use files to hold your constants and reopen them when you need to read again.
-> `READ$` returns **one character at a time**, so build lines or tokens yourself if required.
+@note `READ$` returns **one character at a time**, so build lines or tokens yourself if required.

 ---